lukfel/ng-scaffold/README.md

 ],
 ```

-add the container in the ``app.component.html`` (optionally omit configs of components you don't need)
+Add the container to the ``app.component.html`` (optionally omit configs of elements you don't need)
 ```.html
 <!-- container -->
 <lf-container